Remedan/dotfiles/README.md

 ### Vim plugins

 Plugins are managed via vim-plug.
-The install cripts sets this up.
+The install script sets this up.